-Pre-exposure prophylaxis (PrEP) is a valuable tool in HIV prevention – in 2019, young people under age 24 accounted for 21% of new HIV diagnoses but only 14% of PrEP users.
-In addition, young people face challenges in accessing and maintaining HIV treatment – only 63% of youth with HIV were virally suppressed in 2019, the lowest rate of any age group.
+Pre-exposure prophylaxis (PrEP) is a valuable tool in HIV prevention – in 2021, young people under age 24 accounted for 19% of new HIV diagnoses but only 13% of PrEP users.
+In addition, young people face challenges in accessing and maintaining HIV treatment – only 81% of young people (aged 13-24) were linked to HIV care in 2021, the lowest rate of any age group.

-To learn more about how the HIV epidemic impacts the youth, explore these AIDSVu resources:
+To learn more about how the HIV epidemic impacts youth, explore these AIDSVu resources:

 - Visualize HIV data stratified by age at the city-, county-, and state-level on AIDSVu’s interactive maps.